NegativeNancy/Team_Arjan/experimentation/README.md

 ### Results

 The 20 runs with 50k iterations gave us a mean score just below 9400.
-The algorithm barely gained any points anymore,

 ![the first 100 runs with 10000 iterations](graphs/100_hillclimber_random_input_10k_iterations.png)

 ![20 runs with 50000 iterations](graphs/20_hillclimbers_random_input_50k_iterations.png)

+### Conclusion

+The hillclimber can reaches scores just below 9400 on avarage, it does this in about 40000 iterations, where after improvement is barely noticable.
+There were only 20 runs with 50K iterations, which is quite few.
+So more testing would be needed to be certain the scores won't increase further.

 ## Acknowledgements